Last Updated on 10/22/2022

 Hôtel du Palais was first built for Napoleon III and Empress Eugénie in 1854 as their summer residence, then known as Villa Eugéine.
 The villa was sold and converted to a hotel and casino welcoming guests in 1892.
 Over the years, the famous hotel has hosted celebrities and European royalty including Coco Chanel and Queen Victoria.
 The Hôtel du Palais was recently renovated and reopened in 2021.
 Check pricing and availability.

 Once an 18th century house, the Hotel Edouard VII is a great choice for its central location and character.
 Choose one of the 18 unique rooms with private terraces, Art Deco wallpaper and modern comforts.
-I’ve had my eye on this place for so long, but sadly they do not allow dogs.
 Check pricing and availability.

-The Hôtel Littéraire Jules Verne is an excellent mid-range choice (it was actually far from budget pricing when I visited during the high season).
-The location was perfect for free parking up the street and easy access by car, but still just a short walk into the town center.
+The Hôtel Littéraire Jules Verne is an excellent mid-range choice (but can also be quite expensive during the high season).
+The location is perfect for free parking up the street and easy access by car, but still just a short walk into the town center.
 Helpful reception, clean, nicely decorated and dog friendly!
 Complete with complimentary Nuxe toiletries.
 (You could say I am somewhat obsessed with French skincare.)
 Check pricing and availability.

 Things to do in Biarritz, France